lingtalfi/svg-things/svg-gridlines.md

 ```

+### 12 vertical lines, no gutter

-And here is the svg:
+And here is a svg file, that generates a 12 columns css grid, without gutter:

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" width="100%" height="100%">